yhlfh/twentyfourteen-full-width/README.md

-# twentyfourteen-full-width
+# Twenty Fourteen Full Width

-A Twenty Fourteen child theme that explands to full width.
+A [Twenty Fourteen](https://wordpress.org/themes/twentyfourteen/) child theme that explands to full width.

 Everything looks the same as Twenty Fourteen when browser window width is <= 1280px.